One way to ensure that your French Bulldog lives a healthy and comfortable life is to take their skincare seriously.

 Proper ear cleaning can prevent ear infections and promote good ear health for your Frenchie.
 While some experts recommend cleaning your dog’s ears at least once a month to eliminate the build-up of wax, dirt, and debris, it is better to seek your vet’s advice for a routine customized for your dog and their lifestyle.

 When cleaning your dog’s ears, it would be best to avoid inserting any objects, including cotton swabs, into their ear canal, as they can push the dirt further down and even puncture their eardrum.
 Instead, use an ear cleaner specifically designed for dogs.
-If you are confused about which ear cleaner to use, consult your vet for recommendations.
+If you are confused about which ear cleaner to use, consult your vet for recommendations or check out the review of our recommended product for ear cleaning – Bugalugs soothing Ear Wipes and Eye Wipes.

 Walking is a favorite activity for most French Bulldogs and their owners because it allows them to enjoy the outdoors while burning off excess energy.
 However, many dog parents overlook the importance of cleaning their pup’s paws after a walk.